Computer Science 423/523

 Technical writing is an essential skill in your future career.

-In grading your homework solutions, suggestions and comments will be given to you on how to improve the notation and presentation in your solutions.
+In grading your homework solutions, suggestions and comments may be given to you on how to improve the presentation in your solutions.

 By the last day of classes, each student is required to turn in a portfolio consisting of all the original graded homework assignments, plus a corresponding set of revised homework assignments.